How to Display a Katana Properly

 However, this is simply a way to show respect and is often applied in dojo settings or when displayed in museums.
 In reality, it doesn’t make a significant difference, so feel free to display however you like at home.

-Creative Katana Display Ideas
+Katana Display Ideas

+If you have kids, you’ll want a safe spot that’s not easily accessible.
+Or maybe you own multiple swords and need to organize and showcase them properly.
 Below I am gonna show some popular methods and creative ideas that fit most modern cases.

 Horizontal Sword Stand

 A horizontal sword stand is a simpler version of a katana kake and probably the most popular method for katana display.
 The recommended method is to sheath inside the scabbard and rest it on the stand.
-You can also display with the blade outside if the stand features more than one layer, or at an angle, as shown in the image.
+You can also display with the blade outside if the stand features more than one layer, or at an angle position, as shown in the image.
 Sword stands may feature one, two, or more than three layers.

 Exposed blades dry the oil more quickly, which would require more frequent care to prevent rust or damage.